 Thankfully, the guard in the area then realized how ridiculous the situation was and opted to cut the zip ties on the doors, and made an effort to get the people that were in the attached meeting rooms out.

 You would think this wouldn’t be that hard to understand.
 I can explicitly remember CPL events at the Hyatt in Dallas and how we had hardware locked up.
 A different world.

-The educationals ran quite smoothly, despite the ball drop caused by a sleep deprived Matthew sending an email from last event without checking the content.
+The educationals ran quite smoothly, despite the ball drop caused by a sleep-deprived Matthew sending an email from the last event without checking the content.
 At PTBO Game Jam 03 we explicitly told participants of the youth educational blocks not to bring any hardware.
-However, after some feedback from that event, and some consultation with Briar we thought it might be a better learning experience if the participants did in fact bring their own devices to work on.
-This was all stated on the website, and the first introduction email that was sent out upon registering.
+However, after some feedback from that event, and some consultation with Briar we thought it might be a better learning experience if the participants did, in fact, bring their own devices to work on.
+This was all stated on the website and the first introduction email that was sent out upon registering.